Kawacrepe/project-policies/README.md

 # Expected functionnalities

-- Quickly setup repository based on predefined rules
+- Quickly setup constituents elements needed for a project based on custom rules
 - Check package.json attributes
 - Reinforce git hooks ? especially pre-push ?
 - Use tool such as nsecure or others and expose the result ?